Crashed marriage: How popular Lagos Socialite was rescued from plunging into lagoon

 It was gathered that her husband, Okulaja walked out of the matrimonial home.

-Subsequently, Farida and her estranged hubby engaged in altercations, revealing shocking family secrets on social media, attacking themselves, calling themselves ridiculous, unprintable names.
+Subsequently, the couple engaged in altercations, revealed shocking family secrets on social media, and called each other unprintable names.

 Several efforts by family members and close allies to reconcile the two couple failed leading to Farida attempting suicide to end it all.